Parallel tree algorithms for AMR and non-standard data access: Introduction

 \paragraph{Remote process search}

-In \secref{traverse}, we propose a top-down algorithm to find non-local generalized points.
-It has the following key features.
-1.\ We search for multiple points at the same time to reduce mesh memory access, and we enable multiple match elements/processes per point.
+In \secref{traverse}, we propose a top-down algorithm to find non-local generalized points in the domain.
+These ``points'' may be actual points or particles, extended geometric objects, or arbitrarily shaped regions in space. ``Non-local'' means that we find the precise intersection of each point with the set of process subdomains.
+The algorithm has the following key features.
+1.\ We search for multiple points in one pass to amortize mesh memory access, and we enable multiple match elements/processes per point.
 2.\ We enable both optimistic matching (for example to use fast bounding-box checks closer to the root) and early discarding (to prune search subtrees as quickly as possible).
 3.\ We match points to subtrees on remote processes, even though we do not have access to any remote element (ghost or otherwise).
-This becomes possible due to our lightweight encoding of the forest's partition.--- Prior work most closely related uses a sorting of the points by their SFC index \cite{RahimianLashukVeerapaneniEtAl10}.
-This is highly effective but precludes multiple and optimistic matching and early pruning.
-In addition, our approach is a modular library implementation, which eliminates custom programming and duplicate data structures used previously \cite{MirzadehGuittetBursteddeEtAl16} and accelerates third-party application development \cite{Albrecht16}.
+In fact, the whole algorithm is local and communication-free.
+This ostensible paradox is resolved due to our lightweight yet complete encoding of the forest's partition.